 Your nonprofit is doing serious work, but it can be just as powerful to inject light-hearted themes into your campaigns that delight supporters and are relevant to their day-to-day lives.

 The first step to growth is commitment to the idea.
-To rally your team behind the tactics you select, check out the results from 100 nonprofits that used similar strategies to grow on Classy in 2016.
+To rally your team behind the tactics and fundraising ideas you select, check out the results from 100 nonprofits that used similar strategies to grow on Classy in 2016.

 Want to check out examples in action?